 This unassuming kitchen shop and cafe on Lexington Ave has lovely, homemade baked goods and breakfast sandwiches.
 The Rhu is helmed by the same people behind Rhubarb, a popular Appalachian-style farm-to-table restaurant just a few blocks away.

 We love their Bread & Spread offerings: you pick a baked good, and choose from a list of toppings.
 For example, you could an English Muffin, a Buttermilk Biscuit, a Gluten-Free Buttermilk Biscuit, various bagels, Multigrain Levain, or Ciabatta.
 Then, top it with butter, Imaldris Jam, honey, or locally-made Big Spoon Peanut Butter.
 If you want to go savory, they also have local cream cheese, Looking Glass Fromage Blanc, or Pimiento Cheese.
 You decide!

 We also love their creative breakfast sandwiches, which emphasize their delicious carbohydrates.
 Try the The Dirty South, featuring house pulled pork, collard greens, pimiento cheese, and caramelized onions on a buttermilk biscuit.

 The Smoked Sunburst Trout Bagel, meanwhile, showcases local seafood as a clever alternative to lox.
 (It’s served with cream cheese, capers, and red onions on your bagel of choice.)
 The Quiche of the Day is also reliably great.

-Ultimately, this simplicity of this bakery and coffee shop is great for “coffee and toast” types.
-If you love a simple, fast breakfast, this is the walk up eatery for you.
+Ultimately, the simplicity of this bakery and coffee shop is great for “coffee and toast” types.
+If you love a simple, fast breakfast, this is the walk-up eatery for you.
 No reservations necessary, just come on by!
 (And be sure to shop the charming pantry for local sundries on your way out.)

 ~ Honorable Mention ~